knoester-it/knoesterit-nl/content/nl/post/iac/index.md

 ---
-summary: Have you heard about it? ;) Infrastructure as Code (IaC) is not only a term, it is a shift to a complete ‘new’ way of working.
+summary: Have you heard about it? ;) Infrastructure-as-Code (IaC) is not only a term, it is a shift to a complete ‘new’ way of working.
 draft: false
 authors:
   - admin